Is Microsoft Down?

 If Microsoft is down for everyone:

-- Visit official status page
+- Check official status or support channels

-- Wait for restoration (usually 15-60 min)
+- Wait for restoration before repeated login/payment attempts

-- Monitor this page for updates
+- Monitor this page for live technical changes

 If it's only down for you:

-- Clear your browser cache
+- Clear browser cache

-- Try a different browser
+- Try another browser or device

-- Restart your router
+- Restart router

 - Flush DNS cache